winkelict/ADXL362/README.md

 	//#define ADXL362_USE_SPI_STUB

-My measurements identified some corrections to the wakeup mode ODR and the time thresholds so that act/inact times passed to the functions will be accurate.
+My measurements identified some corrections to the wakeup mode ODR and the time thresholds so that act/inact times passed to the functions will be accurate:
-These might have to be adjusted for your specific chip.

-	#define ADXL362_WAKEUPMODE_ACTUALODR 4.20778f
+	#define ADXL362_WAKEUPMODE_ACTUALODR 6.0f

-	#define ADXL362_TIMECORRECTION_INPERCENT -10
+	#define ADXL362_TIMECORRECTION_INPERCENT 0.0f

+The timing can be adjusted run-time by executing by calling this function right after init():

+	executeTimeCalibration(false);

+Measure and print chip specific #define values and copy paste them into the .h/header file for compile time adjustment using:

+	executeTimeCalibration(true);

+Measurements for 3 different chips in this order:

+	- Chip revision 	3 / 2 / 2
+	- ODR: 				5 / 6.3 / 7.16
+	- time perc:  		-14 / -5 /-13

 <a name="goals"></a>
 ## Goals / Philosophy